whyrusleeping/gx/README.md

 ## The vendor directory

-The `vendor` (package) directory contains all of the downloaded dependencies of your package.
-You do not need to add the contents of the `vendor` directory to version control, simply running `gx install` in the root directory of your project will fetch and download the appropriate versions of required packages.
+The `vendor/gx` (package) directory contains all of the downloaded dependencies of your package.
+You do not need to add the contents of the `vendor/gx` directory to version control, simply running `gx install` in the root directory of your project will fetch and download the appropriate versions of required packages.

-Note: This is not to say that you can't add the `vendor` directory to version control, by all means do if you want a single `git clone` or `svn co` to bring all deps with it!
+Note: This is not to say that you can't add the `vendor/gx` directory to version control, by all means do if you want a single `git clone` or `svn co` to bring all deps with it!